CaptainLeon445/credit-wallet-demo-/README.md

 ## Introduction

+This project implements a basic wallet service for a mobile lending app using NodeJS, TypeScript, and PostgreSQL.
 This documentation provides the guidelines in cloning the repository and running the codes on your local machine.

 ## Features

-- Express.js for handling HTTP requests.
+- Create an account
+- Fund account
+- Transfer funds to another user’s account
+- Withdraw funds from account
+- Prevent users in the Lendsqr Adjutor Karma blacklist from onboarding

+## Technologies

+- NodeJS (LTS version)
-- TypeScript for type safety and enhanced developer experience.
+- TypeScript
-- Customizable project structure with clear separation of concerns.
-- Configurable environment variables using `.env.example` file.
-- Pre-configured logging and error handling middleware.
-- Includes common dependencies such as `dotenv`, `Joi`, `Typescript`, `pg`, `knex` for database interactions, and others.
+- KnexJS ORM
+- PostgresSQL database

 ## Prerequisites